Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 2. Get adequate dietary calcium.

-Besides giving you strong bones and teeth, calcium is also needed for preventing muscle cramping, breaking down fat for energy, regulating the heartbeat, nerve function (if you want to feel your fingertips!), and wound healing (it allows blood to clot).
+Besides strengthening bones and teeth, calcium prevents muscle cramping, breaks down fat for energy, regulates the heartbeat, nerve function (if you want to feel your fingertips!), and wound healing (it allows blood to clot).

 You definitely don’t want to skimp on calcium.
 How much do you need?